-Function Decision making body Membership Delegation of functions Any function under a local Act other than a function specified or referred to in regulation 2 or Schedule 1 of the Functions Regulations, or other than a licensing, consent, permission or registration function (including development control functions) The Executive The Leader and between 2 and 9 other members of the authority, appointed by the Leader See the Leader's Scheme of Delegation in Section 2(b) for details 2.
-Any function under a local Act in respect of a licensing, consent, permission or registration function (including development control functions) Regulatory Panel or (in respect of any development control functions) Development Control Committee 12 members of the authority respectively The Corporate Director of Governance and Regulatory Services in respect of the grant (but not refusal) of such licenses, consents, permissions or registrations (other than in respect of development control functions) and in respect of the commencement of any enforcement proceedings relating to such matters.
-The Corporate Director of Economic Development in respect of licences, consents, permissions or registrations in respect of any development control functions The determination of an appeal against any decision made by or on behalf of the authority including Appeals Panels (3) 3 members on each Panel

-(but without limitation) appeals in respect of matters relating to disciplinary and employment, licensing, grant applications, homelessness determinations and determining complaints under the Council's complaints procedure.
-4. The appointment of review boards under regulations under subsection (4) of section 34 (determination of claims and reviews) of the Social Security Act 1998 The Council 52 members of the authority - 5.
-Any function relating to contaminated land (other than a function involving the determination of an application for a licence, approval, consent, permission or registration or the direct regulation of a person or the enforcement of any of the above) The Leader and between 2 and 9 other members of the authority appointed by the Leader The Corporate Director of Governance and Regulatory Services See the Leader's Scheme of Delegation in Section 2(b) for details 6.
+Function Decision making Membership Delegation of Function Delegation of body functions Any function under a local or other Act other than a function specified or referred to in regulation 2 or Schedule 1 of the Functions Regulations, or other licensing, consent, permission or registration function (including development control functions) The Executive The Leader and between 2 and 9 other members of the authority, appointed by the Leader See the Leader's Scheme of Delegation in Section 2(b) for details 2.
+Any function under a local or other Act in respect of a licensing, consent, permission or registration function (including development control functions) Regulatory Panel or (in respect of any development control functions) Development Control Committee 12 members of the authority respectively The Corporate Director of Governance and Regulatory Services in respect of the grant (but not refusal) of such licenses, consents, permissions or registrations (other than in respect of development control functions) and in respect of the commencement of any enforcement proceedings relating to such matters.
+The Corporate Director of Economic Development in respect of licences, consents, permissions or registrations in respect of any development control functions 3.
+The determination of an appeal against those decisions made by or on behalf of the authority where no statutory process for Appeals Panels (3) 3 members on each Panel.
+At least one of the Panels will include an Executive Member who · appeal/challenge exists including (but without limitation) appeals in respect of matters relating to disciplinary and employment, licensing, grant applications, homelessness determinations and determining complaints under the Council's complaints is not a member of the Employment Panel.
+This or any such Appeal Panel will be the Appeal Panel for Chief Officer Disciplinary or Grievance matters in accordance with the national terms and conditions.
+4. The appointment of review boards under regulations under subsection (4) of section 34 (determination of claims and reviews) of the Social Security Act 1998 The Council 39 members of the authority - 5.
+Any function relating to contaminated land (other than a function involving the determination of an application for a licence, approval, consent, permission or registration or the direct regulation of a person or the enforcement of any of the above) The Executive The Leader and between 2 and 9 other members of the authority appointed by the Leader The Corporate Director of Governance and Regulatory Services See the Leader's Scheme of Delegation in Section 2(b) for details 6.
 Any function relating to contaminated land involving the determination of an application for a licence, approval, consent, permission or registration or the direct regulation of any person or the enforcement of any of the above Regulatory Panel 12 members of the authority The Corporate Director of Governance and Regulatory Services in respect of the grant (but not refusal) of such licence, approval, consent, permission or registration and the service of any notice and commencement of any enforcement proceedings